What is cold (upper respiratory infection)?

 Most people can treat their symptoms with home care, such as resting and taking medicine to lower their fever.
 For some URIs, your doctor may prescribe medicine that can make the symptoms milder.
 People who have severe symptoms or get pneumonia need treatment in the hospital.

-How can you care for your child age 0 to 3 months who has an upper respiratory infection (cold)?
+How can you care for yourself when you have an upper respiratory infection (cold)?

 Upper respiratory infection (URI) in teens: When to call